elunna/nerfhack-changelog/README.md

 * Lessen confusing messages for confuse monster effects wearing off.
 * Passive fire damage burns away slime.
 * Phasing allows escape from being engulfed (Evil)
+* Max carry capacity has been raised to 1250, with strength playing a larger factor in its calculation.

 ### PARTIAL INTRINSICS
 * Ported from EvilHack